Geoscience AssistantScience Education Resource Center - Carleton College

 - Petrology and pseudosection modeling of a garnet-blueschist block-in-melange, Santa Catalina Island, California

 Born and raised in Baltimore, Maryland, I first came to the Land of 10,000 Lakes to attend college at Macalester.
 When I'm not working, I prefer to spend my time outdoors.
-Backpacking, canoeing, and climbing are some of my favorites ways to explore the world around me.
+Backpacking, canoeing, and climbing are some of my favorite ways to explore the world around me.
 I also dabble in digital and film photography.